-- Using the data provided in the 2023 comma-separated values file ("sonde1data-2023.csv"), plot the temperature, potential temperature, and dewpoint profiles vs. pressure using Excel, or a programming language.
-Also make a plot with the wind speed profile, and another with the wind direction (you should have 4 plots total for this question).
-Hint (you'll need to solve for potential temperature) /8 - 2.
-On your temperature/potential temperature/dewpoint plot, mark where the top of the atmospheric boundary layer is, and explain how you made your decision. /3 - 3.
-Find the approximate pressure level of the jet stream core.
-Explain how you made your decision. /2
+- Using the data provided in the 2023 Excel spreadsheet ("sonde1data2023.csv"), plot the temperature, potential temperature, and dewpoint profiles vs. pressure using Excel, or a programming language.
+Also make a plot with the wind speed profile, and another with the wind direction (you should have 3 plots total for this question). /8 - 2.
+On your temperature/potential temperature/dewpoint plot, mark where the tropopause is, and explain how you made your decision. /3 - 3.
+Find the approximate pressure level of the jet stream. /2